Biden fights for momentum in Democrats’ shifting primary

 SELMA, Ala.
-(AP) — An emboldened Joe Biden tried to cast himself as the clear moderate alternative to progressive Bernie Sanders on Sunday as the Democrats’ shrinking presidential field raced toward Super Tuesday.
+(AP) — Amy Klobuchar suspended her presidential campaign Monday as the Democratic Party’s moderate wing coalesced further behind Joe Biden to blunt the rise of Bernie Sanders on the eve of Super Tuesday.

-One of Biden’s leading moderate rivals, former South Bend, Indiana, mayor Pete Buttigieg, dropped out of the campaign just 24 hours after Biden scored a resounding victory in South Carolina, his first of the 2020 rollercoaster nomination fight.
+Klobuchar made the decision to leave the race and endorse Biden just 18 hours before polls began opening across 14 states, including her native Minnesota, in the party’s turbulent nomination fight.
+She becomes the third Democrat to abandon their presidential bid since Biden scored a resounding victory in South Carolina, his first of the 2020 roller coaster nomination fight.

+Pete Buttigieg announced his exit late Sunday.
+He and Biden spoke late Sunday night, but it was unclear if Buttigieg planned to endorse the former vice president.

 Biden added a swipe at one of Sanders’ signature lines during an appearance on “Fox New Sunday”: “The people aren’t looking for revolution.
 They’re looking for results.”